 The turkey sandwich (pictured below) is served with German potato salad, potato chips and a coconut macaroon.
 Just look at how much turkey is packed into that soft, delicious yeasty roll.
 A slice of American cheese, lettuce and mustard round it out.
 It would help to be able to increase the width of your jaw (or “gape” as it is technically known) like a python would because this is one towering, overstuffed sandwich.
 Best of all, you’ll pay less for this sandwich than you would for a fast food burger and you’ll get a much better meal.

-Christmas stollen, known in Germany as Christstollen, are yeast breads baked with dried fruits, candied citrus peel, nuts and spices coated with white icing sugar.
+Christmas Stollen, known in Germany as Christstollen, are yeast breads baked with dried fruits, candied citrus peel, nuts and spices coated with white icing sugar.
 Don’t dare call it a “German fruitcake!”
 It is most assuredly not a fruitcake–and not just because it’s a bread, not a cake.
 Stollen are dense yet light, buttery, yeasty and not nearly as sweet as fruitcake.
-Dagmar prepares versions with or without marzipan, essentially a paste of sugar and almonds.
-We enjoy stollen either way, but lean toward having it with marzipan.
+Dagmar’s prepares versions with or without marzipan, essentially a< paste of sugar and almonds.
+We enjoy Stollen either way, but lean toward having it with marzipan.
 Dagmar’s rendition is moist, flaky, aromatic and oh so delicious.
 Give fruitcake to people you dislike.
-Give stollen to people you love.
+Give Stollen to people you love.

-Dagmar’s story has all the elements needed for Oscar consideration, but she’s far from finished.
-She has guests to win over and feed, friends to make and strudel to bake.
+Dagmar’s story has all the elements needed for Oscar consideration, but her legacy is far from finished.
+Her protege and successor Michael Alamanzar has guests to win over and feed, friends to make and strudel to bake.

 2704 Southern Blvd, S.E.